sinhaaryan03/android_twrp_autoflasher/README.md

 How to use ?

 -Fork the repository or Download it .

 -Add your device specific twrp image to it.

--rename twrp-xxxx.img to twrpname.img
+-rename twrp-xxxx.img to recovery.img

 -The tool is ready to work.

--Connect your device in fastboot & double click flash-twrp.bat -Twrp flash successfully !!!
+-Connect your device in fastboot & double click flash-twrp.bat

+-Twrp flashed successfully !!!

 ---------------------------------------------------------------
 Pull Requests are Always Welcome .